Is It Hard To Get An E-2 Visa?

 The E2 applicant must have a controlling interest in the enterprise as well, meaning at least a 50% percent ownership or stake.

-An E2 applicant must also be a national of an E2 treaty country.
+An E2 applicant must also be a national of one of the E2 visa eligible countries.
 A list of these countries includes:

 • Albania